MOTS-c Peptide: Mitochondrial-Derived Regulator of Metabolic Health

 – Enhanced mitochondrial biogenesis and turnover—critical for tissue maintenance and resilience

-A flexible metabolism is better able to switch between carbohydrate and fat burning, respond to feeding or fasting, and resist disease.
+Metabolic flexibility refers to the ability to switch between carbohydrate and fat burning, respond to feeding or fasting, and resist disease.
 Researchers have shown that MOTS-c improves metabolic flexibility by:

 – Promoting glucose and fatty acid utilization